Parallel import: United States

 The United States has unique automobile design legislation administered by the National Highway Traffic Safety Administration.
 Certain car makers find the required modifications too expensive.
 In the past, this created demand for grey import vehicles, where certain models are modified for individual customers to meet these requirements at a higher cost than if it had been done by the original manufacturer.
 This procedure interferes with the marketing scheme of the manufacturer, who might plan to import a less powerful car and force consumers to accept it.
 The Imported Vehicle Safety Compliance Act of 1988 basically ended the gray market by requiring manufacturer certification of U.S.-bound cars.

+China

+In 2016, the Ministry of Commerce and seven other departments of China issued the Several Opinions on Promoting the Pilot Program of Parallel Automobile Imports; in 2019, the Ministry of Commerce and six other departments subsequently issued the Opinions on Further Promoting the Development of Parallel Automobile Imports.

 Parallel-imported foodstuffs, etc.

 Markets for parallel imports and locally made products sometimes exist alongside each other even though the parallel imports are markedly more expensive.
 This may be for various reasons, but is mostly observed in foodstuffs and toiletry.

 Due to the nature of hotels, travellers often have little information on where to shop except in the immediate vicinity.
 Grocery shops opened to serve brand-name hotels often feature parallel-imported foodstuffs and toiletry to cater to travellers so that they can easily recognise the product they have been using at home.

 Foodstuffs and toiletry made from different plants may vary in quality because different plants may use materials or reagents (such as water used for washing, food additives) from different sources, although they are usually subject to the same standards by internal QC or public health authorities.
 A person may be allergic to the foodstuff or toiletry made by some plants but not others.

 To sum up, the major reasons for such a market are: